security-code-scan/security-code-scan.github.io/README.md

 ### SCS0001 - Command Injection
 The dynamic value passed to the command execution should be validated.
 #### Risk
-If a malicious user is able to controlled either the command FileName or Arguments, he might be able to execute unwanted commands or add unwanted argument.
+If a malicious user controls either the FileName or Arguments, he might be able to execute unwanted commands or add unwanted argument.
 This behavior would not be possible if input parameter are validate against a white-list of characters.
 #### Vulnerable Code
 ```cs
 var p = new Process();